mutagen-io/mutagen/doc/safety.md

 side of the connection.

-In both cases, the user is required to delete the synchronization root on the side that they want to delete or replace, and then use `mutagen resume` to continue synchronization for the session.
+In both cases, the user is required to delete the synchronization root on the side to which the deletion or replacement should propagate, and then use `mutagen resume` to continue synchronization for the session.